iam-msr/ATM-Project/README.md

 # ATM Simulation Program
-This is a simple C program that simulates the functionality of an ATM.
+This is a C program that simulates the functionality of an ATM.
 It allows users to perform withdrawals, pin changes, cash deposits, checking balances, and money transfers.

 ## Getting Started